 - A Excellent work; four grade points for each semester hour.
 (90-100) - B Good work; three grade points for each semester hour.
 (80-89) - C Poor work; two grade points for each semester hour.
-(70-79) Courses in which a grade of C or lower is scored may not be counted toward a degree. - D Unacceptable work; one grade point for each semester hour.
-(60-69) - F Failure; given when a student: 1) has failed the course while still officially enrolled at the end of the semester; 2) is failing in a course and misses the final examination without satisfactory explanation; or 3) stops attending class without completing an official drop or withdrawal.
-(59 and below) - P Passed; a credit grade on pass/no pass option in selected individual problems and research courses. - NP Not passed; a failing grade on the pass/no pass option. - I Incomplete; a nonpunitive grade given only during the last one-fourth of a semester and only if a student is: 1) passing the course; 2) has a justifiable reason why the work cannot be completed on schedule; and 3) arranges with the instructor to finish the course at a later date by completing specific requirements which the instructor must list on the grade sheet.
+(70-79) - D Unacceptable work; one grade point for each semester hour.
+(60-69) - Failure; given when a student: 1) has failed the course while still officially enrolled at the end of the semester; 2) is failing in a course and misses the final examination without satisfactory explanation; or 3) stops attending class without completing an official drop or withdrawal.
+(59 and below) - P Passed; a credit grade on pass/no pass option in selected individual problems and research courses. - NP Not passed; a failing grade on the pass/no pass option. - Incomplete; a nonpunitive grade given only during the last one-fourth of a semester and only if a student is: 1) passing the course; 2) has a justifiable reason why the work cannot be completed on schedule; and 3) arranges with the instructor to finish the course at a later date by completing specific requirements which the instructor must list on the grade sheet.
 For information on removal of I, see "Removal of I" below. - PR Assigned at the close of each semester in which the student is enrolled in dissertation, thesis, or professional report hours.
 No credit hours are shown when the grade of PR is assigned.
 When the work has been completed and submitted to the Dean, appropriate grades and credit hours will be shown on the students' record for the required number of credits. - W Drop or withdrawal without penalty.
 Given when a student drops a course or withdraws from the school according to the dates in the Academic Calendar.
 See regulations for dropping and withdrawing. - WF Drop or withdrawal with failing grade.
 May be assigned if a drop or withdrawal is not completed by the dates listed in the Academic Calendar.
 See regulations for dropping and withdrawing. - Z Used to indicate that a grade was not properly received and/or recorded for a course.

-Courses assigned C, D, F, I, NP, PR, W, WF, or Z are not counted toward the degree but are presented on transcripts as courses attempted.
+Courses assigned D, F, I, NP, PR, W, WF, or Z are not counted toward the degree but are presented on transcripts as courses attempted.